Last updated on February 1, 2022

 - allocate time to fixing issues and optimizing your site (where possible),

-- focus on creating high-quality content that helps your users and fully answers their search queries,
+- focus in on creating high quality content that helps your users and fully answers their search queries,

 - build your site’s authority by earning high quality backlinks (check out our recommended link building tactics here)

-In the other parts of this series, we reviewed the on-page SEO of Wix, GoDaddy, WordPress, and Joomla.
-And we’ve compared the SEO pros and cons of each CMS in a final roundup post, where we also revealed the best CMS for SEO in 2022.PS: Get blog updates straight to your inbox!
+In the other parts of this series, we reviewed the on-page SEO of Wix, Squarespace, GoDaddy and Joomla.
+And we’ve compared the SEO pros and cons of each CMS in a roundup post, where we also revealed the best CMS for SEO in 2022.PS: Get blog updates straight to your inbox!